- Knowing its audience is now predominantly watching online video, Maybelline Philippines went 100% digital for a new campaign.

 Finding the right video platform to reach and engage Filipinas

-After four weeks of testing, MOAT’s reports revealed that YouTube achieved a viewability rate of 95%—3.5X higher than any other online platform.
+After four weeks of testing, reports revealed that YouTube achieved a viewability rate of 95%—3.5X higher than any other online platform.
 YouTube’s completion quality also came up to 74%, 19X higher completion rate than other platforms.1

-The data unveiled a key finding for Maybelline: Views on other video platforms can be largely incidental or passive, such as when videos only play for one or two seconds before being “swiped” or “closed,” or when they play in a background tab.
+The data unveiled a key finding for Maybelline: Views on other video platforms can be largely incidental or passive, such as when videos only play for one second before being “swiped” or “closed,” or when they play in a background tab.
 For that reason, Maybelline realized that attentive reach and video efficiency were more crucial to achieve than reach alone.
 After all, what’s the value in reaching 1,000 viewers if only 10 of them are actually paying attention?

 Because YouTube is a destination where people come specifically to watch video content, its users are much more engaged, attentive, and tuned in.
 Inspired by that insight, Maybelline’s marketing team decided to make YouTube their prime platform for the new campaign.